Ashen-Vaults/ashen-vaults.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>I've been programming games in the Unity game engine for the last 5 years.
-Some of my games have one awards, but most haven't seen the light of day.
+Some of my games have won awards, but most haven't seen the light of day.
 I'm interested in data science, and more specifically bioinformatics, functional programming, AI, Shaders, cats, and local Philly lore. </p>